4d/docs/docs/WebServer/sessions.md

 ---
-id: webServerSessions
+id: sessions
 title: User sessions
 ---

 ## Overview

-The 4D web server provides built-in features for managing user sessions.
+The 4D web server provides built-in features for managing **user sessions**.
 Creating and maintaining user sessions allows you to control and improve the user experience on your web application.
+When user sessions are enabled, successive Web clients can reuse the same server context from one request to another.

 Web server user sessions allow to:

-- handle simultaneously multiple requests from the same web client through several preemptive processes --web server sessions are **scalable**,
+- handle multiple requests simultaneously from the same web client through an unlimited number of preemptive processes (web server sessions are **scalable**),
 - share data between the processes of a web client,
-- share private data between all web processes,
 - associate privileges to user sessions.

-## Enabling session mechanism
+## Enabling sessions

 The session management feature can be enabled and disabled on your 4D web server.
 There are two ways to enable session management: